We aim to provide efficient and good quality services to all our customers, but on some occasions things can go wrong.

 • All complaints will now be investigated under a two stage process.

-Escalation of complaints from stage 1 to stage 2 must be made within 28 calendar days of the stage 1 response.
-For example, if a customer receives a stage 1 response on March 1 a request to escalate the complaint for review must be received by March 29.
+Escalation of complaints from stage 1 to stage 2 must be made within 28 calendar days of the stage 1 response being issued.
+For example, if a stage 1 response is issued on March 1 a request to escalate the complaint for review must be received by March 29.

 What you can complain about